Visiting Manchester? Don’t miss these incredible spots.

 - Huge Venue – Manchester Arena

-- Mid-Size – The Lowry and Alber Hall
+- Mid-Size – The Lowry and Albert Hall

-If you’re looking for a free show to check out, head to Albert’s Schloss, a local beer garden that hosts different shows and cabarets throughout the week.
+If you’re looking for a free show, head to Albert’s Schloss, a local beer garden that hosts different shows and cabarets throughout the week.

 6. Shop for Vinyl